 The will of William Shattocke, the second, probated in 1607 in West Bagborough.
 His list of worldly possessions makes it clear that he was a farmer.
 The will is written in "secretary hand," a cursive style of writing common at this time in English history.
 This will was found and transcribed by Deanna Wallis.

 When you study the wills that Shattocks in west Somerset left behind, you find they clustered around the largest Shattock villages.
 It is not a coincidence that the villages with large, multi-generational Shattocke families are also villages with the wealthiest of Shattocke families.
-In a society with no family benefits you needed either land or money to start a family.
-The richest families had the largest families and kin networks because the parents could give land or money to give their children a start in life.
-This is a phenomenon described by E.H.
-Rigby in his study of the medieval family in A companion to Britain in the later Middle Ages (read the excerpt on a sub-page of this one).
+In a society largely without a saftety net, you needed either land or money to start a family.
+(An example is Sir Henry Shattocke of West Monkton.)
+The richest families had the largest families because the parents could provide land or money to their children for a start in life.
+This is a phenomenon is described by E.H.
+Rigby in his study of the medieval family in his A companion to Britain in the later Middle Ages (read the excerpt on a sub-page of this one).
 But it is well documented in our own family tree.
 The largest group of Shattocke descendants are the Massachusetts Shattucks.
 With 8,000 living descendants they are by far the largest branch of the Shattocke family with as many as 13,000 living descendants.
 They have grown to this number from a single individual, William Shattuck (ca. 1622-1672) the pilgrim to the Massachusetts Bay colony about 1640.
 What drove this population explosion was free or cheap land that successive generations moved to and raised families on in a steady march to the west.
 (See the North Dakota Shattucks as a great example of this.
 Read how successive generations moved from Massachusetts to the mid-west to the far west.)
 The same is true for the Shattockes who emigrated to other English colonies seeking land to raise their families on.
 The result is that 87% of the living descendants of that original Shattocke in the 15th century are born and live outside of England.
 In England land was too expensive or simply not available for sale.
-In fact the largest spurts of emigration out of Somerset came when economic conditions and crop failures drove people to "greener" pastures.
+In fact the largest spurts of emigration out of Somerset came when the export cloth market declines and other economic conditions and crop failures drove people to "greener" pastures.
 In England the largest multi-generational families are found in villages inhabited by weavers.
 Fathers passed on their skills to sons and daughters who then had a skilled trade that gave them the opportunity to start households and families.

 The distribution of Shattockes appears to cluster around these multi-generational Shattocke villages with wealthy Shattocke family members.
 Let's look at each of them in turn.